mellache2235/2024_age_prediction/README.md

 - ✅ **P-value format**: "< 0.001" for very small p-values
 - ✅ **File format**: PNG only (no PDF or SVG)
 - ✅ **Seaborn styling**: White background, professional appearance

+### **Shared Region Analysis Methodology**
+The pipeline uses a **top 50% percentile approach** for finding shared important regions:

+1. **IG Processing**: During integrated gradients analysis, only features (ROIs) in the top 50th percentile are counted
+2. **Count Data**: Each dataset's count data already reflects only the top 50% of features
+3. **Find Overlap**: Identify regions that appear in multiple datasets (from their top 50%)
+4. **Minimum Count**: For shared regions, use the minimum count across datasets
+5. **Network Mapping**: Map shared regions to Yeo 17-network atlas
+6. **Radar Plots**: Visualize network-level aggregation of shared regions

+**Example for TD cohorts:**
+- HCP-Dev: ~123 regions (top 50% of 246 ROIs)
+- NKI: ~123 regions (top 50% of 246 ROIs)
+- CMI-HBN TD: ~123 regions (top 50% of 246 ROIs)
+- ADHD200 TD: ~123 regions (top 50% of 246 ROIs)
+- **Shared**: Regions that appear in at least 2 datasets
+- **Radar plot**: Shows network-level aggregation of shared regions

+This approach ensures we focus on the most important regions (top 50% by IG scores) that are consistently identified across cohorts.

 ## 📂 **Repository Structure**